 How is this program structured and what is the timeline?

-We’re inviting faculty applications for the Winter program through October 20, 2017.
-We plan to select participants and determine student-faculty pairings by early November (after students know their class schedules for the Spring).
+We are currently inviting faculty to apply for the Spring 2019 program, and have extended the application deadline to February 14, 2019.
+We plan to select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
 If you are selected for the program, here is what you can expect after that:

-- In early November, we will have an orientation for all faculty participants.
-Also in early November, you and your student partner will meet with each other to plan for your Winter 2018 partnership work.
+- In early March, we will have an orientation for all faculty participants.
+Also in early March (before Spring break), you and your student partner will meet with each other to plan for your Spring 2019 partnership work.
 This will include identifying a focus question(s) for your work together.

-- Each week of the Winter 2018 quarter, your student partner will visit your classroom and take detailed observation notes, focusing on the question(s) of interest you identified.
-Your partner will then share their observation notes with you, and the two of you will meet weekly to discuss each of your perspectives, wonderings, and insights in regards to the observations and focus questions(s).
-In addition, you will spend some time on your own reflecting on what you’re learning from this experience.
+- Each week of the Spring 2019 quarter, your student partner will visit your classroom and take detailed observation notes, focusing on the question(s) of interest you identified.
+In addition, the two of you will meet weekly to share/discuss each others’ perspectives, wonderings, and insights in regards to these observations and the focus questions(s).
+You will also spend some time on your own reflecting on what you’re learning from this experience.

-- Twice during the Winter 2018 quarter, you’ll meet with the program facilitator and other faculty participants to reflect on how the process is going and what you’re learning.
+- Twice during the Spring 2019 quarter, you’ll meet with the program facilitator and other faculty participants to reflect on how the process is going and what you’re learning.
 Note: The student participants will also be meeting with each other and the program facilitator once a week to reflect on what they are learning from this experiences.

-- Mid-Winter-quarter, if you and your partner choose, your student partner will conduct a feedback session/focus group with the students in your class, compile that feedback and share it with you.
+- Mid-Spring-quarter, your student partner will conduct a feedback session/focus group with the students in your class, compile that feedback and share it with you.

-- At the end of the Winter quarter (or early Spring quarter), you’ll participate in a final debrief/reflection/celebration with the other participants, and will also have the opportunity to share your individual reflection on what the partnership experience was like, in writing or in person, with the program facilitator.
+- At the end of Spring quarter (or early in the summer), you’ll participate in a final debrief/reflection/celebration with the other participants, and will also have the opportunity to share your individual reflection on what the partnership experience was like, in writing or in person, with the program facilitator.

 What is the time commitment for faculty members?